atisharma/atisharma.github.io/_posts/risk/2022-12-02-volatility-drag-in-portfolios.md

 So, in a sense, higher-volatility instruments are safer than lower-volatility ones, if you size accordingly.

 Highly leveraged spread trades in correlated instruments may not be.
-The poster child for the latter is of course [LTCM], who put spread trades on between highly correlated, low-volatility bonds.
-They really should have known better.
+The poster child for the latter is of course [LTCM], who put spread trades on between highly correlated, low-volatility bonds and interest rate swaps.

-[^1]: I've ignored the risk-free rate, if there is even such a thing.
 [LTCM]: https://en.wikipedia.org/wiki/Long-Term_Capital_Management